THE LEGACY OF

 On 14 June 1904, a group of industrialists led by Mr. D. Damià Mateu and Mr. Francisco Seix founded the company LA HISPANO-SUIZA, an automobile manufacturer, in Barcelona.
-Technical direction fell to the prestigious engineer Marc Birkitg.
+Technical direction fell to the prestigious engineer Marc Birkigt.

-On 20 January, the first Birkitg armoured model was delivered, a 20 HP, 4-cylinder 100 x 120 officially-timed engine that reached a speed of 87 kilometres per hour on flat land and 50 kilometres per hour on the slope of La Rabassada (Barcelona).
+On 20 January, the first Birkigt armoured model was delivered, a 20 HP, 4-cylinder 100 x 120 officially-timed engine that reached a speed of 87 kilometres per hour on flat land and 50 kilometres per hour on the slope of La Rabassada (Barcelona).

 “Hispanos” began to participate in competitions and races.
 Aristocrats, intellectuals and the most renowned artists in the world owned Hispano Suiza’s cars.
 The brand presented the sports model named the Alfonso XIII, in honour of the monarch, with 45 CV and a splendid chassis that was one of the best models of the Belle Époque.

 As a result of the strike, a factory in France, near Paris, was approved.
 The decision was also influenced by the greater availability of raw materials, the abundance of auxiliary industry, qualified labour and better conditions for export, among other factors.

 In 1915, Birkigt manufactured the first aviation engine and, in subsequent years, the Spanish government and the allied countries continued to order engines for their aviation from Hispano-Suiza, manufacturing nearly 50,000.